 The Musée Théodore Monod d'Art Africain is part of IFAN, the Institut Fondamental d'Afrique Noire.

 Demba and Dupont stood here before they were moved to the Bel Air Cemetery.
 The circle was then called Rond-Point de l'Étoile; now it's Place Soweto.
 That's the Senegalese national assembly.

 Why is it that the gates to these places are always closed?

 What else should occupy such central real estate?
 Answer: the National Bank for Economic Development

 Not far away, a new Administration Building rises.

-Where should we live down here?
+Where should we live if we move to Dakar?
 How about a highrise on the water?

 If the traffic drives us nuts, we can watch the fishermen.